nf-core/demultiplex/README.md

 4. Run [`bcl2fastq`](http://emea.support.illumina.com/sequencing/sequencing_software/bcl2fastq-conversion-software.html) on either the original sample sheet that had no error prone samples or on the newly created sample sheet created from the extra steps.
 This is only run when there are samples left on the sample sheet after removing the single cell samples.
 The arguments passed in bcl2fastq are changeable parameters that can be set on the command line when initiating the pipeline.
 5. Single cell 10X sample processes (CONDITIONAL):
       1. Cell Ranger mkfastq runs only when 10X samples exist.
 This will run the process with [`CellRanger`](https://support.10xgenomics.com/single-cell-gene-expression/software/pipelines/latest/what-is-cell-ranger), [`CellRanger ATAC`](https://support.10xgenomics.com/single-cell-atac/software/pipelines/latest/what-is-cell-ranger-atac), and [`Cell Ranger DNA`](https://support.10xgenomics.com/single-cell-dna/software/pipelines/latest/what-is-cell-ranger-dna) depending on which sample sheet has been created.
       2. Cell Ranger Count runs only when 10X samples exist.
-This will run the process with [`Cell Ranger Count`](https://support.10xgenomics.com/single-cell-gene-expression/software/pipelines/latest/using/count), [`Cell Ranger ATAC Count`](https://support.10xgenomics.com/single-cell-atac/software/pipelines/latest/using/count), and [`Cell Ranger DNA Count`] depending on the output from Cell Ranger mkfastq.
+This will run the process with [`Cell Ranger Count`](https://support.10xgenomics.com/single-cell-gene-expression/software/pipelines/latest/using/count), [`Cell Ranger ATAC Count`](https://support.10xgenomics.com/single-cell-atac/software/pipelines/latest/using/count), and Cell Ranger DNA Count depending on the output from Cell Ranger mkfastq.
 10. [`FastQC`](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/) runs on the pooled fastq files from all the conditional processes.
 11. [`FastQ Screen`](https://www.bioinformatics.babraham.ac.uk/projects/fastq_screen/) runs on the pooled results from all the conditional processes.
-12. [`MultiQC`](https://multiqc.info/docs/) takes the results from FastQC and amalgamates the results
+12. [`MultiQC`](https://multiqc.info/docs/) runs on all FastQC results produced.

 ### Documentation